romland/xorzee/README.md

 - _UV4L_
   Ran into it many years ago for another project, ran into bugs, closed source so could not debug.
 - _Rpisurv_
-  Require multiple device (essentially a camera server)
+  Require multiple devices (it's essentially a camera server)
   https://github.com/esiexata/rpisurv
 - _iSpy_
   Streaming only.